DataDog/effective-dashboards/dashboards/datadog_tagging_analytics/README.md

 # Datadog Tagging Analytics

 This dashboard provides a high level overview of the tag consistency in infrastructure, logs, application traces and Datadog resources such as Synthetics, RUM or Monitors.
 These are critical for multiple use cases:
-* connect different Datadog products to enhance correlatio of metrics and events,
+* connect different Datadog products to enhance correlation of metrics and events,
 * ease discoverability on any context or business related aggregation (`team`, `business_unit`, `owner`)
 * allocate cost and attribute usage